-We are proposing to use the existing SpinQuest/SeaQuest [105] Fig.12 spectrometer to perform our measurement.
-The spectrometer consists of two magnets, FMAG and KMAG and four tracking stations, where the last one serves as a muon identifier.
+In preparation for the SpinQuest/E1039 experiment the existing spectrometer [117] Fig.12 has been significantly updated with multiple repairs to a number of dead channels, as well as optimization of bias voltage, studies of threshold/width, repairs to a number of cables/cliplines, amplifiers, power-supplies, and discriminators.
+As mentioned the spectrometer consists of two magnets, FMAG and KMAG, and four tracking stations, where the last one serves as a muon identifier.
 The first magnet (FMAG) is now almost entirely surrounded in shielding blocks for use in SpinQuest and future experiments.
 This magnet is a closed-aperture, solid iron magnet.
 The beam protons that do not interact in the targets are absorbed in the iron of the first magnet, which allows only muons to traverse the remaining spectrometer.
 The downstream magnet (KMag) is a large, open-aperture magnet that was previously used in the Fermilab KTeV experiment.
 Each of the tracking/triggering stations consists of a set of scintillator hodoscopes to provide fast signals for the FPGA-based trigger system and a drift chambers.